LV 235 : Portugal or extreme Europe | The EU faced with its contradictions | Lorgnette: the past that won’t go away

 Subscribers: click directly on the links to read online or download the pdf issue (here), always with your login/password.
 New readers: read the article by issue, by clicking on each article (€2.5), or subscribe (discovery subscription €17, annual subscription €70, orga. subscription €300 excl. tax): here, the different options.

-Letter from La Vigie dated 1st March 2023
+Letter from La Vigie, dated 4 October 2023

 To read the article, click here